Beyond PI Planning

 • Treated as an administrative queue rather than a learning system

-More often than not, discovery work is compressed into the weeks leading up to PI Planning, driven by the calendar rather than by evidence or learning.
+More often than not, discovery work is compressed into the weeks leading up to a PI Planning event, driven by the calendar rather than by evidence or learning.
 Features are “prepared” just enough to survive the planning event, not to enable flow.
 When discovery is weak, PI Planning is forced to compensate—and that’s when it starts to look like Big Up-Front Planning.

 The ART Backlog as the “Last State” of Discovery